 Includes 13 standards that support an outcome where consumers receive safe services of an appropriate standard that comply with consumer rights legislation.
 Services are provided in a manner that is respectful of consumer rights, facilities, informed choice, minimises harm and acknowledges cultural and individual values and beliefs.
+Standards applicable to this service fully attained. -- -- -- --

-Longwood endeavours to ensure that care is provided in a way that focuses on the individual, values residents' quality of life and maintains their privacy and choice.
-Staff demonstrate an understanding of residents' rights and obligations.
+Ascot Care Home endeavours to ensure that care is provided in a way that focuses on the individual, values residents' quality of life and maintains their privacy and choice.
+Staff demonstrated an understanding of residents' rights and obligations.
 This knowledge is incorporated into their daily work duties and caring for the residents.
 Residents receive services in a manner that considers their dignity, privacy and independence.
 Written information regarding consumers' rights is provided to residents and families.
+Cultural diversity is inherent and celebrated.
+Evidence-based practice is evident, promoting and encouraging good practice.
 There is evidence that residents and family are kept informed.
 The rights of the resident and/or their family to make a complaint is understood, respected and upheld by the service.
-Care plans accommodate the choices of residents and/or their family/whānau.
 Complaints processes are implemented, and complaints and concerns are actively managed and well documented.